tlranda/dotfiles/README.md

 Customizable window manager

-1) Copy .config/i3 files into ${HOME}/.config/i3 after basic setup is present
+1) Link .config/i3 files into ${HOME}/.config/i3 after basic setup is present
 2) Ensure you have installed Python3 and the i3ipc package for python scripts to work

+### dunst

+Customizable notification manager

+1) Link .dunstrc under ${HOME}/.config/dunst as "dunstrc" (no leading dot)
+2) Restart dunst (restarting i3 should do, or killall dunst && dunst &)

 ## Via External